LimanGit/LimanGit/README.md

 Hi!

 I am Liman.
-I do programming in my free time.
-I am a school student.
-I learn new skill every year.
-I am a anime fan also.
+I do some programming in my free times.
+But I am always (not so) busy on studies.
+I just love to do works on random projects.

 Here are the programming languages I use: